 Over 200 runners came out to the 3rd Annual Moorestown Turkey Trot on Friday, Nov.
 24. The annual run was moved from Thanksgiving morning due to the weather, and it turned out to be a spectacular, bright sunny day.

 As usual, many former Moorestown High School runners came back to see friends and former coaches.
 Many of them run competitively still in college – but this is a day usually saved for having fun.
 The roots of this race was a way for former runners to come together on Thanksgiving morning.
-Three years ago, the Moorestown Distance Running Club was formed and the race expanded to open up to the whole town.
+Three years ago, the Moorestown High School XC Teams started to organize the race and the race expanded to open up to the whole town.
 Over 100 runners did the 1 Mile Fun Run, while over 150 runners did the full 5 Kilometer High School course.

 John Denning, the Moorestown High School Girls Cross Country Coach said, “The highlight of this run every year for me is seeing all the girls who have graduated come back and run.
 It is so good to see them continuing to stay in shape and having fun running.
 I love hearing the alumni do the Moorestown Cheer before the race.”